 We visited the Ram Falls campground in early September, and I gotta admit that it was pretty chilly.
 But the great thing about car camping (or frontcountry, as they say) is that you can bring as much gear as you want.
 We tend to build a duvet nest in our tent—it’s delightful.
+We’ve been using our MSR Elixer 3-person tent for years.
 But I’m getting ahead of myself.
 Let me tell you what’s so great about this terribly underrated park.

 About Ram Falls Provincial Park

 This unserviced provincial park provides a somewhat rustic camping experience.
 But for those wanting a break from city living, you probably won’t mind that Ram Falls only has vault toilets (outhouses) and no running water.
+Bring drinking water with you, and a water filtration or purification system (like this MSR MiniWorks filter we use).
 You’ll also need to bring your own firewood.
-But that’s a small price to pay for peace and quiet amongst the evergreens.
-Fresh air and freedom will rejuvenate your tired heart and mind (at least it did for me).
+But that’s a small price to pay for peace and quiet among the evergreens.
+Fresh air and freedom will rejuvenate your tired heart and mind.

 I love camping next to the water, and Ram River with the gushing falls certainly fits the bill.
 There are 50 sites in this fairly remote campground, about 65 kilometres from the town of Nordegg.
 Access to the park is on the gravel Forestry Trunk Road 734, which is probably part of the reason why this place can be fairly quiet.
 It’s all part of the Ram Falls charm!